 It’s hard to keep track of and easy to hide, so it’s difficult to know whether someone who deals with a lot of cash is paying all their taxes.

-Running a cash business or having a job with a lor of cash (i.e server / cab driver), you are at risk for an audit, warned Brotman Law.
+Brotman Law warned that running a cash business or having a job with a lot of cash (e.g., server/cab driver) puts you at risk for an audit.

-The IRS also receives information about large cash transactions & suspicious activity from banks, which it uses to determine whom to audit.
+The IRS also receives information from banks about large cash transactions and suspicious activity, which it uses to determine whom to audit.

 15. You Made a Frivolous Tax Argument